Instructional Leadership: 8 Ways to Empower Innovation Within Schools

 Maya Angelou once said, “Do the best you can until you know better.
 Then when you know better, do better.”
 While I remain a work in progress, I know the critical piece to following Angelou’s advice is to find a way to move from thinking to doing.

 With students in the mix, this is extremely important work.
-How do we turn knowledge into sustainable action that will effect real change in terms of improving outcomes for children in school?
+How do we turn knowledge into sustainable action that will affect real change in terms of improving outcomes for children in school?
 How do we address the knowing-doing gap that exists between district and school-level leaders, teachers, and students?
 How do we take instructional leadership from concept to reality?

 Establishing the Knowing-Doing Gap